Mat1020/RaspPi-LED/README.md

 Raspberry Pi GPIO pins stand for _General Purpose Input/Output_.

 **Summary** <br>
-We're going to use Raspberry Pi GPIO pins to control the LED(s).
-We're going to use gpiozero module from Python to write the code, and we're going to need basic materials for the projects.
+We're going to use Raspberry the Pi GPIO pins to control the LED(s).
+We're going to use gpiozero module from Python to write the code, and we're going to need basic components and equipment for the projects.

 ## Table of Contents
 You can click on the link to go to the project you're interested in.
 The projects go from **easiest** to **hardest**: